Mapping dynamical systems into chemical reactions: Appendix: Time-warp map

 which is identical to~(\ref{eq:timechange}). \end{proof} \textbf{Remark}.
 More generally, monomial $\left(x_1 x_2 \ldots x_K \right)$ from~(\ref{eq:timechange}) can be replaced with any other polynomial that ensures~(\ref{eq:timechange}) is chemical; for example, $\left(x_1^{n_1} x_2^{n_2} \ldots x_K^{n_K} \right)$ with $n_i \in \mathbb{Z}_{>}$ is allowed.

 \textbf{Remark}.
-Assume that a solution of~(\ref{eq:dyn_components}) is bounded for all $t \ge 0$; then, such a solution can be translated to the positive orthant prior to applying the time-change map.
-Therefore, Theorem~\ref{theorem:timechange} shows that such translated time-change map can preserve any bounded solution, such as equilibria and limit cycles.
+Assume that a solution of~(\ref{eq:dyn_components}) is bounded for all $t \ge 0$; then, such a solution can be translated to the positive orthant prior to applying the time-warp map.
+Therefore, Theorem~\ref{theorem:timechange} shows that such translated time-warp map can preserve any bounded solution, such as equilibria and limit cycles.